Echo sounding: Technique

-Most charted ocean depths use an average or standard sound speed.
-Where greater accuracy is required average and even seasonal standards may be applied to ocean regions.
+Most charted ocean depths are based on an average or standard sound speed.
+Where greater accuracy is required, average and even seasonal standards may be applied to ocean regions.
 For high accuracy depths, usually restricted to special purpose or scientific surveys, a sensor may be lowered to measure the temperature, pressure and salinity.
-These factors are used to calculate the actual sound speed in the local water column.
-This latter technique is regularly used by US Office of Coast Survey for navigational surveys of US coastal waters.
+These factors are used to estimate more accurately the actual sound speed in the local water column.
+This technique is often used by the US Office of Coast Survey for navigational surveys of US coastal waters.

+Types

+Single beam

+A single-beam echo sounder is one of the simplest and most fundamental types of underwater sonar.
+They are ubiquitous in the boating world and used on a number of different marine robotic vehicles.
+It operates by using a transducer to emit a pulse through the water and listen for echos to return.
+Using that data, it's able to determine the distance from the strongest echo, which can be the seafloor, a concrete structure, or other larger obstacle.
+A fishfinder is an echo sounding device used by both recreational and commercial fishers.

+Multibeam

 Common use

 As well as an aid to navigation (most larger vessels will have at least a simple depth sounder), echo sounding is commonly used for fishing.
 Variations in elevation often represent places where fish congregate.
 Schools of fish will also register.
-A fishfinder is an echo sounding device used by both recreational and commercial fishers.